 Sex forms a focal point of many powerful internal and external forces in human life.
-Indeed the grandfather of psychotherapy, Sigmund Freud, saw a healthy sexual drive as central to both wellbeing.
+Indeed the grandfather of psychotherapy, Sigmund Freud, saw a healthy sexual expression as central to psychological wellbeing.
 So while a fulfilling sex life can contribute to overall wellbeing, a compromised sex life can contribute to depression, anxiety, relationship problems or other psychological distress.

 Now humans are complex, and the process of fantasy, attraction, love, desire, arousal and fulfillment are rather individual and particular.
 Similarly motivations for sex are many an varied including emotional closeness, reassurance, self-esteem enhancement, stress reduction, partner manipulation, protection from partner's negative affect and behavior, power exertion, physical pleasure, nurturing one's partner, and procreation.
 So it is all rather a jigsaw, depended on many personal and interpersonal factors.